RapTho/iot-digital-engineering/1_pre-requisites.md

 Optionally, you can also enable the autocompletion:<br />
 [https://cloud.ibm.com/docs/cli?topic=cli-shell-autocomplete](https://cloud.ibm.com/docs/cli?topic=cli-shell-autocomplete)

----

 ## 4. OPTIONAL: Bruno (API test client)

 Bruno is a lightweight API client, ideal for working with REST APIs.
+In later chapters you'll interact with the IBM Cloudant Database APIs.
+Bruno will come in handy to test the APIs before implementing them in your code.

 Download the latest release for your OS :
 [https://www.usebruno.com/downloads](https://www.usebruno.com/downloads)

 Install the version appropriate for your system.

----

 ## 5. Python (version 3.8 or higher)